-As an accredited High Performance Learning World Class school we develop an evidence-based set of HPL skills and attitudes.
-From confidence, collaboration and risk-taking to agile-thinking, concern for society and perseverance - we ensure our girls are prepared for study, work and life.
+As an accredited World Class High Performance Learning School we develop an evidence-based set of HPL skills and attitudes.

-HPL, or High Performance Learning, is a framework of teaching developed from research into how children learn.
+HPL, or High Performance Learning, is a framework of teaching developed from research into how young people learn.
 It reflects what is known about advanced thinking skills and learning behaviours that help us to build 'better brains'.

 The founder of HPL, Professor Deborah Eyre, has created a structure for learning excellence that works across different nationalities, cultures and jurisdictions, so it can be shared by schools across the globe.